PSP92/css-grid/README.md

 ### Flexbox and CSS Grid - Together

 Both Flexbox and CSS Grid are almost always used in tandem.
-As has already been mentioned Grid is use for the overall layout and Flexbox for content.
+As has already been mentioned Grid is use for the **overall layout** and Flexbox for **content**.

 So let's add some content that you are familiar with such as a nav.